- Contact Us

 These materials were written, reviewed or presented by Leopold Center staff.
 All other materials are related or based on projects supported by the Leopold Center.

 Pub & Papers here are sorted by date with the newest at the top.
 You can filter the list by selecting a topic area below and clicking "Apply."
 To see all again you can select "<Any>" as the topic, or click here.
 There is also an alphabetical listing available.

 This two-page color fact sheet discusses estimated costs to install, establish and maintain prairie conservation strips on row-cropped farms.
 The information is adapted from research conducted by the STRIPs Research Team at the Neal Smith National Wildlife Refuge.
-The estimates also take into account annual opportunity costs of foregone rent or renue loss associated with land converted to perennial prairie.
+The estimates (in 2015 dollars) also take into account annual opportunity costs of foregone rent or revenue loss associated with land converted to perennial prairie.